-Gay Male Reboot Of ‘TheGolden Girls’ Starring George Takei Keeps Getting Rejected Due To Homophobia And Ageism
+Gay Male Reboot Of ‘The Golden Girls’ Starring George Takei Keeps Getting Rejected Due To Homophobia, Ageism

 If the new series inspired by The Golden Girls doesn’t get picked up by a television network, Zimmerman hopes that an online video-on-demand subscription service like Hulu, Netflix, or Amazon will listen to fans and give it chance.

-[Featured Image by Todd Williamson/Getty Images for TV Land]
+[Featured Image by Todd Williamson/Getty Images]